A sheaf-theoretic model for SL(2,C) Floer homology: Introduction

 In our setting, we apply Bussi's construction to the Lagrangians $L_0, L_1 \subset \CharIrr(\Sigma)$.
 The resulting perverse sheaf of vanishing cycles is denoted $P^{\bullet}_{L_0, L_1}$.
 Our main result is:

 \begin{theorem} Let $Y$ be a closed, connected, oriented three-manifold.
-Then, the object $P^{\bullet}(Y):=P^{\bullet}_{L_0, L_1}$ (constructed from a Heegaard decomposition, as above) is an invariant of the three-manifold $Y$, up to canonical isomorphism in the category of perverse sheaves on $\CharIrr(Y)$.
+Then, the object $P^{\bullet}(Y):=P^{\bullet}_{L_0, L_1}$ (constructed from a Heegaard decomposition, as above) is an invariant of the three-manifold $Y$, up to canonical isomorphism in a category of perverse sheaves $\Perv'(\CharIrr(Y))$.

 As a consequence, its hypercohomology

 is also an invariant of $Y$, well-defined up to canonical isomorphism in the category of $\Z$-graded Abelian groups. \end{theorem}